-Note: This is not a grain-free recipe, however folks have requested that I keep it live because it is gluten-free.
+Note: This is not a grain-free recipe, however it’s gluten-free.

 Food and memories seem to go together.
 Corn muffins remind me of a diner in the Bronx, somewhere, sitting with my dad, coffee for him, a corn muffin and juice for me.

-Recently I had a craving for a corn muffin, and this is what it produced – a gluten-free corn muffin recipe that is high in protein and retains that corn muffin taste.
+Recently I had a craving for a corn muffin, and this is what it I first came up with–a gluten-free corn muffin recipe that is high in protein and retains that corn muffin taste.
 You can probably use this recipe for corn bread as well, I just haven’t tried it yet.

 I store these, covered, at room temperature or in the refrigerator (they last longer in the frig), and then reheat them in a toaster oven for 7 minutes at 350°F to get that crunchy muffin top that they have when they’re first out of the oven.